 Some desserts are made for the freezer.
 And some can be adapted, like the cheesecake idea we mentioned above.

-Crumbles - Cobblers: they are the ultimate easy fruit desserts ever!
-You can freeze the crumble and many fruits.
+- Crumbles - Cobblers - Dump cakes: they are the ultimate easy fruit desserts ever!
+You can freeze the streusel itself (crumble mixture or topping) and many fruits.
 So it's as easy as throwing everything together in a dish and baking it while you eat.
 In the case of cobblers made with pie dough, it's just as easy because doughs can be frozen for months.
-Fruits - for me berries come first, then stone fruit.
+Fruits - for me, berries come first, then stone fruit.

-Cheesecakes - Brownies: we mentioned them above, but I want to emphasize how having these frozen can save you with a last-minute amazing dessert!
-Serve a slice or square of either with a sauce or scoop of ice cream and be prepared for happy comments.
+- Dessert bases: we mentioned cheesecakes and brownies above, but I want to emphasize how having these frozen can save you with a last-minute amazing dessert!
+Serve a slice or square of either with a sauce or scoop of ice cream and be prepared for happy comments and happy guests.

 This post will be updated regularly with more ideas and tips that I'm sure will come to me in the future.
 If you have questions please leave a comment below 👇🏻